okbob/plpgsql_check/README.md

 ## Triggers

-When you would to check any trigger, you have to enter a relation that will be used together with trigger function
+When you want to check any trigger, you have to enter a relation that will be used together with trigger function

     CREATE TABLE bar(a int, b int);